David James (footballer, born 1970): Personal life

-James was brought up in Welwyn Garden City, attending the Sir Frederic Osborn School.
+James was brought up in Welwyn Garden City, attending the Sir Frederic Osborn School (Now Ridgeway Academy).
 He is of mixed Jamaican and English descent, and spent part of his childhood in Jamaica.
-He has four children with his former wife Tanya, whom he divorced in 2005, and as of June 2007 lived in Chudleigh, Devon with his partner, Amanda Salmon.
+He has four children with his former wife Tanya, whom he divorced in 2005.
+He later remarried and lived in Chudleigh, Devon but has since divorced.

 James has gained attention for modelling assignments, first with Giorgio Armani in 1995, and with H&M in 2005.

 James was known for experimenting with his hairstyle.
-In May 2007, a "Who Ate All the Pies" column ridiculed him, among David Beckham and others, for "backcombed efforts", and likened a previous November 2006 cut to fictional character Clark Kent, both captured by BBC Match of the Day.
+In May 2007, a "Who Ate All the Pies" column ridiculed him, among David Beckham and others, for "backcombed efforts", and likened a previous November 2006 cut to fictional character Clark Kent, both captured by the BBC programme Match of the Day (MOTD).

 During the 2003 off-season, James was a guest at the training camp of American football team the Miami Dolphins, where he studied their training and conditioning methods.

 James was a 20-a-day smoker during his early career, having taken up the habit while sidelined with injury at the age of 15 and quit for the new millennium.
 He fronted an anti-smoking campaign in 2008.